-As a membership-funded organization, the Stanford Historical Society relies on the efforts of hundreds of volunteers to accomplish its mission and continue its success.
-Our volunteers talk about the sense of gratification they feel as they help to share and preserve Stanford’s history for future generations.
+Hundreds of volunteers have contributed to the success of the Stanford Historical Society in accomplishing its mission and goals.
+Many of them long-time volunteers, our volunteers cherish the sense of community as well as the sense of gratification they feel as they help to document, share, and preserve Stanford’s history for future generations.
 We hope you will join the ranks of our talented and dedicated volunteer community.

 - Oral History Program Volunteers.
 Conduct oral history interviews or contribute your editing, indexing, curating, or multi-media skills to our post-interview processing team.
 Learn more.